naveensrinivasan/release-dir-list/SECURITY_ATTESTATION_REPORT.md

 3. You attest: "We deployed this exact version to production"
 4. Anyone can verify: Check all three attestations in Rekor, linking them by SHA256 hash

-This is where software supply chain security is heading - multiple attestations from different parties, all independently verifiable, all building trust through cryptography instead of hope.
+Software supply chain security evolves toward multiple independent attestations from different parties, each cryptographically verifiable.

 ## Technical References